tomalatv/CryptoMsg/README.md

 #Crypto message client demo

-This is testin demo for client side message cryption by using firebase as realtime communication backend
+This demo is for testing client side message cryption and storing it to firebase realtime backend

-###project seed from
+### Project seed from

 [angular-seed](https://github.com/angular/angular-seed)

 ### Used frameworks and libraries

-at this demo following technologies, frameworks and libraries where used
+Following technologies, frameworks and libraries where used at this project:

 [Underscore 1.8.3](http://underscorejs.org)